One Place for the Right Answer

 When you cannot trust your data, you either make decisions on information that might be outdated, or you delay decisions while you verify.
 Both are expensive.

-A pattern we see regularly: the leadership team believes a client account is profitable at 15% margin.
+A common pattern: the leadership team believes a client account is profitable at 15% margin.
 When someone finally reconciles the numbers, the real figure is negative.
 Different systems held different views, and nobody had the complete picture.

 Errors from manual data entry